5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Reboot from the USB installer
 - Install macOS
 - Once that is completed, continue with Post-Install

+> [!CAUTION]
+>
+> Upgrading from to macOS 14.3.1 to 14.4 or newer via `System Update` causes a Kernel Panic during install!
+Disable `AiportItlwm` and enable `itlwm.kext` instead.
+Set `SecureBootModel` to `Disabled`, reset NVRAM and run the update again.
+If this does not work, use this [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) to install macOS 14.4 on a new APFS volume.
+Use Migration Manager afterwards to get your data onto the new volume!

 ## Post-Install
 - **Disable Gatekeeper**: `sudo spctl --master-disable` because it is annoying and wants to stop you from running scripts from github etc. This command no longer works in macOS Sequoia – it requires a [different method](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Disable_Gatekeeper.md) to disable Gatekeeper.